-Our vision is for Atlanta artists to earn a living making art.
+Every working artists makes a living making art.

 C4 Atlanta incorporated as a nonprofit in July, 2010.
 Before forming what was to become C4 Atlanta, the team spent hundreds of hours conducting an environmental scan of local and national arts services.
 Through this market analysis, the C4 Atlanta team determined that there existed a need within the community for business development services specifically designed with the artist in mind.

 The C4 Atlanta Action Team began this endeavor under some of the worst possible economic conditions we faced in our lifetimes.
 Businesses in nearly every sector were hemorrhaging jobs, and the Atlanta region was among the unfortunate leaders in this race to the bottom.

 In 2011, we streamlined our programs to focus primarily on arts professionals.
 We developed a series of “core” professional development offerings by 2012, and we began operating a shared work space for artists and small, creative businesses.